Transmission Fluid Change Cost: What You'll Actually Pay in 2026

 How Much Does a Transmission Fluid Change Cost?

-A transmission fluid change costs between $80 and $250 at most shops.
-A full transmission flush runs $125 to $400.
-The exact price depends on your vehicle, the type of fluid it needs, and where you take it.
-A DIY drain-and-fill costs $40 to $100 in fluid alone.
+A transmission fluid change is usually a low-to-moderate maintenance investment, while a full transmission flush or filter service is usually higher.
+The exact cost depends on your vehicle, the type of fluid it needs, and where you take it.
+A DIY drain-and-fill can look cheaper at first, but the wrong fluid or fill procedure can create expensive shifting problems.

 Those are the honest numbers.
 What you will actually pay depends on whether you need a simple drain-and-fill or a full machine flush, whether your car takes conventional or synthetic fluid, and whether you go to a quick-lube chain, a dealership, or an independent shop.